 Imaging is actually quite nice, you can pinpoint certain instruments.
 The soundstage is definitely wide and spacious.
 This might be the result of being a hybrid IEM, different kinds of drivers are serving for lows, mids and treble, which are well-separated in tuning (like the other Spring models).

 I think this combo for hybrid IEMs has very good potential, dynamic drivers for lows, balanced armature for mids, and Piezoelectric for trebles.
 In the end, it all matters how these are tuned.
-BQEYZ Spring 1 was my first hybrid IEM and I liked it a lot but was not perfect, Summer gave me the clarity that I want which was lacking in Spring 1, but still not perfect.
-Maybe I like a dark sound signature, so let’s wait for the Winter to come 🙂
+BQEYZ Spring 1 was my first hybrid IEM and I liked it a lot but was not perfect, Summer gave me the clarity that I want which was lacking in Spring 1.
+Maybe I like a darker sound signature, so let’s wait for the Winter to come 🙂